DyoungMCWI/RevitLookup/Contributing.md

    This command will execute the NUKE build defined in your project.

-## Publish a new Release
+## Publishing Releases

-Releases are managed by creating new Git tags.
+Releases are managed by creating new [Git tags](https://git-scm.com/book/en/v2/Git-Basics-Tagging).
-Tags act as unique identifiers for specific versions, with the ability to roll back to earlier versions.
+A tag in Git used to capture a snapshot of the project at a particular point in time, with the ability to roll back to a previous version.

 Tags must follow the format `version` or `version-stage.n.date` for pre-releases, where: